The who, what, where, why and how on summer college courses.

 What to take General Education courses transfer easiest between institutions, so students should focus on these classes when deciding what to sign up for.

-Summer sessions run anywhere from 3 to 10 weeks.
+Summer sessions run anywhere from three to 10 weeks.
 Intensives require students to attend class every day for a set period of time, usually three or four weeks.
 This option is ideal for kids who don’t want to spend their whole summer working on a course, have a job or internship starting later in the summer, or can fit in a daily class around their work schedule.

 Teens who can’t make it to the classroom should consider online courses.
 Some classes include a weekly online meeting time, but others allow students to progress at their own pace as long as they complete the coursework by the end of the session.